agusrichard/python-workbook/notes/clean-code-and-best-practices.md

   ```

 ### Duplication
-- This code contains duplication: </br>
+- This code contains duplication: <br />
   ```python
   t_train = []
   for file in tweets_train_files: